dgrr/http2/README.md

 # HTTP2

-HTTP2 is fast implementation of HTTP/2 protocol.
+http2 is a implementation of HTTP/2 protocol for [fasthttp](https://github.com/valyala/fasthttp).